GoPro: Omni

 The Omni also was announced in May 2015, leveraging its recent acquisition of Kolor, which developed software to stitch video footage together; Omni was a camera rig that synchronizes six GoPro HERO4 Black cameras, allowing users to stitch and make virtual reality 360° videos.
 Omni began shipping in August 2016.

 Fusion

 The Fusion was announced alongside the HERO6 Black and released on November 24, 2017.
 It has two cameras, each recording to a separate microSD memory card; their outputs can be stitched together using the bundled Fusion Studio desktop software as 360° Panorama video.
 Fusion Studio can export to several formats, including H.264 (4K), CineForm 422, and Apple ProRes 422.

 MAX

 The MAX succeeded the Fusion when it began shipping on October 24, 2019, alongside the HERO8.
 Compared to the Fusion, MAX records to a single memory card and includes a color touchscreen that allows users to preview video.

+MAX (2025)

+A refreshed MAX was unveiled on February 18, 2025.
+It includes software improvements such as introducing object tracking and additional camera effects via the Quik app.
+It uses a standard 1/4-20 thread mount, making it compatible with most tripods and sticks, however, most other hardware specifications remain the same as the previous MAX.

+MAX 2

+The MAX 2 was released in September 2025 as the successor of the MAX, notably featuring "true 8K" 360 video recording capabilities without software upscaling, and user-replaceable lenses.